-Hampshire County Council recognises the disadvantage experienced by UK service personnel as a result of the fact that they can be moved at short notice
+Hampshire County Council recognises the disadvantage experienced by UK service personnel as a result of being subject to frequent movement within the UK and from abroad, often at relatively short notice

 The Children's Education Advisory Service (CEAS) provides a dedicated service for MOD and service families providing expert and impartial advice about the education of service children.